 We connected with TrueLayer, Open Banking API provider 7 days ago and on the 9th April, we made the technology available in our portal for the first group of customers.
 This will be rolled out further over the coming days.

 As we are continuing to work on these and other initiatives, make sure to check our blog regularly for the latest updates.
 And despite the lockdown, we wish everyone a lovely and sunny Easter!
 Stay safe & healthy.

-If you are a Capital on Tap customer and require further support, please visit our COVID-19 Support page or contact our Customer Support team on 02089627401.
+If you are a Capital on Tap business credit card customer and require further support, please contact our Customer Support team on 02089627401.